Deadly heat wave in the central US strains infrastructure, transportation

-AUSTIN, Texas -- Temperatures have soared in the central U.S., leading to deaths in some states as more dangerous heat is expected, a national weather service official said Wednesday.
+AUSTIN, Texas -- Temperatures have soared in the central U.S., leading to deaths in some states as more dangerous heat is expected, a national weather service official said.

-The harsh heat wave has broken records, damaged roads and water lines, and forced the evacuation of a nursing home this week as some cities brace for triple digit temperatures through August.
+The harsh heat wave has broken records, caused damage, shortened school days and forced the evacuation of a nursing home this week as some cities brace for triple digit temperatures through August.
 There have been 25 heat-related deaths this summer in Louisiana, officials said Tuesday, and in Nebraska, a 1-year-old left in a hot van died.

 The heat is expected to become “dangerous to the average person” if they don't have air conditioning, said Alex Lamers, warning coordination meteorologist at the National Weather Service's Weather Prediction Center.